jonzerstyle/pyZerk/README.md

 Hack the gun fire heat...
 Others....
 Change the BMUSIC.ogg to your music...
 Use Audacity to converter from mp3 to ogg.

+Notice that most robots die because they run directly away from bullets when they are lined up with the bullet trajectory.
+Try changing the robot.py code to be smarter about this scenario...
+You might invent skynet?
+Robots that you can't hit?

 Crazy stuff can happen have fun ;)

 ----------